If Russia turns off the taps, could LNG help boost European energy security? | DW | 22.02.2022

 "Russia has the possibility to deliver more gas through the existing pipelines if it wanted to," Weidensteiner said.
 "That might have something to do with the game that Mr Putin is playing.
 It might also have something to do with supply issues in Russian gas fields.
 But it's unclear."

-Edited by: Hardy Graupner and updated on February 22 by Arthur Sullivan
+Edited by: Hardy Graupner and updated on February 23 by Lucy James